francescozanoni/tutorials/personal_composer_repository.md

 * a web server (reachable at URL http://www.example.com, in the following example).

-### 0. Package creation and location
+### 0. First package creation and location
-1. if not already available, create your package, whose **composer.json** (shortest version) could be as follows:
+1. if not already available, create your first package, whose **composer.json** (shortest version) could be as follows:

     ```json
     {